- Mental Health Services

 Courses may change from time to time, but typically we run the following courses:

-- Voice Hearer’s specialised courses – refer to Training page for specific course information
+- Voice Hearer’s specialised courses – refer to the Voices Vic Training page for specific course information

 - Computers with Intel® Easy Steps – structured learning for beginners